Thank U, Next (song): Live performances

 Grande performed the song alongside its co-writers Victoria Monét and Tayla Parx on The Ellen DeGeneres Show on November 7, 2018.
 The performance paid homage to Grande's favorite movie, The First Wives Club (1996), recreating a scene in which the three leading female characters "clad in white suits [and] team up to sing an anthem of freedom in the wake of a life-changing breakup, bidding adieu to the men of their past and ushering in a new age of independence and personal growth."
 She later performed the song on December 6, 2018, at Billboard Women in Music, an annual event held by Billboard to recognize women in the music industry, where she received the award for Woman of the Year.
-The song also serves as the encore on her Sweetener World Tour.
+The song also served as the encore on her Sweetener World Tour.
 During the third leg of the tour, Grande wore a Mrs. Claus-inspired outfit, similar to the music video.
 Grande also performed the song at the 2020 Grammy Awards in a medley with "7 Rings" and "Imagine".
+"Thank U, Next" was later performed during the Eternal Sunshine Tour (2026).